MichiBaum/evolution-simulation/README.md

 # Evolution Simulation

-Just me trying some things with brains and evolution :)
+Just me trying some things with brains and evolution but nothing works :/

 ## Brainzzz